1. Home

 Non-Surgical Treatment of Knee Osteoarthritis

-Osteoarthritis of the knee affects about 37% of people over the age of sixty in the United States.
-Joint pain at the knee can make basic everyday tasks harder, limiting physical function and increasing your risk for other problems.
-However, there are many simple ways to manage your symptoms and reduce pain to maintain your lifestyle.
-This article will explore several options for non-surgical treatment of knee osteoarthritis (1)
+Osteoarthritis of the knee affects about 37% of people over sixty in the United States.
+Joint pain in the knee can make everyday tasks harder, limiting physical function and increasing your risk for other problems.

 What is Osteoarthritis of the Knee?

-The gradual wearing down of cartilage, bone and other tissues in our joints over time often leads to osteoarthritis.
+The gradual wearing down of cartilage, bone, and other tissues in our joints over time often leads to osteoarthritis.
 To some extent, we can think of this gradual wearing of our tissues as part of “normal aging.”
-Yet, osteoarthritis does not always mean “pain” and the rate of progression and severity of symptoms can vary from person-to-person.
-(2)
+Yet, osteoarthritis does not always mean “pain,” and the rate of progression and severity of symptoms can vary from person to person.2

 There are three areas where osteoarthritis of the knee– and knee pain– will typically develop: